Academic integrity and Ethics Review Board

 ESHCC Ethics Review Board

 The Ethics Review Board considers ethical questions connected with the specific nature of prospective research.
-The Board assesses proposals submitted by ESHCC researchers and research master’s students in the domains of Social Sciences and the Humanities.
+The Board assesses proposals submitted by ESHCC researchers in the domains of Social Sciences and the Humanities.
 The Ethics Review Board is not responsible for checking on compliance with what has been agreed upon in the Ethics Review Procedure by way of the consent letter, except, in particular cases, for externally funded research.

 The following people have a seat on the Board:

 - Henry Chow, MSc (Arts & Culture Studies)

 - Dr Lénia Marques (Arts & Culture Studies)

 - Dr Jason Pridmore (Media & Communication)